cmckitterick/windows365/Windows365/link/change-screen-time-out.md

 - tier2
 ---

-# Change screen time otu for Windows 365 Link devices
+# Change screen time-out for Windows 365 Link devices

-By default, Windows 365 Link has a default screen time out that turns off the display after about five minutes of inactivity.
-This acts like a [local Lock event](sign-in.md), and when the user wakes the device, it opens on the sign-in screen.
-You can change this time out by using Intune's **Turn off the display (plugged in)** setting.
+By default, Windows 365 Link has a default screen time-out that turns off the display after about five minutes of inactivity.
+This time-out acts like a [local Lock event](sign-in.md), and when the user wakes the device, it opens on the sign-in screen.
+You can change this time-out by using Intune's **Turn off the display (plugged in)** setting.

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Devices** > **Configuration** (under **Manage devices**) > **Create** > **New Policy**.
 2. Under **Create a profile**, select the following options: